Step One: Go to www.random.org.

 Big cops.
 Small town.
 Moderate violence.

-Top London cop PC Nicholas Angel is good.
+Top London cop, PC Nicholas Angel is good.
 Too good.
-And to stop the rest of his team from looking bad, he is reassigned to the quiet town of Sandford.
-Paired with simple country cop Danny, everything seems quiet until two actors are found decapitated.
+To stop the rest of his team from looking bad, he is reassigned to the quiet town of Sandford, paired with simple country cop, and everything seems quiet until two actors are found decapitated.
 It is addressed as an accident, but Angel isn't going to accept that, especially when more and more people turn up dead.

 I've seen Shaun of the Dead countless times.